TaliTversky/ASL-Translator-Flask/README.md

 ### Notice:
 Ensure your camera is connected and properly configured before starting the application.

-**This is a project for an Information Systems course at the Technion.**

 Thank you for exploring our ASL to English Translation Application!